 I'm Megan, and

-I am a Wedding Photographer based in Washington, D.C. for the elegant, romantic bride.
+I am a Wedding Photographer based in Washington, D.C. for the head-over-heels in love.

 MEGAN KELSEY PHOTOGRAPHY